TemperMichael/NodeJS-Server-Master-Thesis/README.md

     ifconfig
     ```
     The IP address next to "inet" has to be used. (e.g.: 10.59.0.74) **Important**: The global IP address and port forwarding
-    have to be used when a external server is used instead of a server in the local network.
+    have to be used when an external server is used instead of a server in the local network.
   * The IP address and the port have to be entered in the following files:
     * In the controller files at:
       ```